 Researchers have been looking into stem cells for joint repair a lot in the last few years, with very promising results.
 Studies have found that stem cell therapy works well for the following:

 - Arthritis in knees, hips, fingers, and more.
-Struggling with arthritis?
 Stem cells may relieve pain, swelling, and lost range of motion in a number of joints, including your knees, hips, hands, fingers, ankles, and feet [5,6,7,8,9].

 - Back pain or disc damage.
-Do you have chronic lower back pain?
-Stem cell therapy may help.
+Stem cell therapy may help with chronic lower back pain.
 Several studies have found that it decreased lower back pain and numbness from damaged spinal discs [10,11,12,13].

 - Joint tears/injuries.
 Stem cells are a promising alternative to surgery for joint tears or damage.
 If you have a damaged ACL, torn rotator cuff, tennis elbow, or another joint issue, stem cell therapy may be able to help you recover quickly without surgery [14,15,16].